 DevOps is a dynamic practice that spans people and culture, technologies, and processes.
 DevOps isn’t dogma.
-This means Android DevOps teams have the freedom to pull practices and working methods from complementary disciplines.
+It’s a set of tools and rules that lays the foundation for DevOps culture.
+This means Android DevOps teams have the freedom to pull automation practices and working methods from complementary disciplines that benefit both the development team and the operations team.

-Esper’s Android DevOps team uses Release Trains to enhance our release management process, which is a concept that was born within the Agile methodology.
-According to Scaled Agile Framework, “the Agile Release Train (ART) is a long-lived team of Agile teams, which… develops, delivers, and…operates, one or more solutions in a value stream.”
+Esper’s Android DevOps team uses Release Trains to enhance our release management process, which is a concept born within the Agile methodology — continuous integration and continuous delivery.
+According to Scaled Agile Framework, “the Agile Release Train (ART) is a long-lived team of Agile teams, which — develops, delivers, and operates, one or more solutions in a value stream.”

-When put into practice, release trains are defined by a fixed schedule for grouping new features, bug fixes, and improvements into frequent releases.
+When put into practice, release trains are defined by a fixed schedule for grouping new features, bug fixes, and improvements into frequent software development releases.
 At Esper, our release trains depart on a weekly basis.
-Here’s how we put this concept into practice at our Android DevOps startup and how it’s created an advantage.
+Here’s how we put the principles of DevOps into practice at our Android DevOps startup and how it’s created an advantage.

 15 Release Train Principles for Android Developers and Operations

-All release train practices unite cross-functional teams around a single set of shared principles, including a unified value stream or pipeline.
-The goal is to create synchronization across teams for a predictable, fast rate of improvement.
+All release train workflow practices unite cross-functional teams around a single set of shared principles, including a unified value stream or DevOps pipeline.
+The goal is to create optimization and synchronization across teams and collaborations among team members for a predictable, fast rate of improvement.

 There’s no single formula for implementing a release train.
-The 15 principles we lay out below blend Esper’s approach with the core principles outlined by Scaled Agile Framework.
+The 15 principles we lay out below blend Esper’s continuous deployment approach with the core principles outlined by Scaled Agile Framework.

-The right formula for DevOps release management at your organization will also likely vary.
+The right formula for DevOps engineers to plan the release management at your organization will also likely vary.
 The specifics should vary depending on an organization’s growth stage, industry, size, and other variables.
 But, here’s what’s worked for Esper’s DevOps team.

 We still execute biweekly sprints and releases, even though we’ve now adopted weekly release trains.

-Similarly, there’s no changes to our production deployment schedule.
+Similarly, there are no changes to our production deployment schedule.
 We use both release trains and twice-monthly DevOps sprints since it creates unity and speed across teams.

 Similarly, the adoption of release trains hasn’t impacted our overarching approach to QA testing before biweekly sprints.
 Generally, we spend 5 focused days on QA testing during alternating weeks.
 But, this isn’t absolute.